HectorKroes/splicing-variants/README.md

 | `--t` | `integer` | `CPU threads to use in multithreading-compatible tasks` |
 | `--o` | `folder path` | `Output folder path` |

 ### SQUIRLS database folder

 SQUIRLS's database can be downloaded from it's [documentation page](https://squirls.readthedocs.io/en/master/setup.html#squirls-downloadable-resources).
 Make sure to download the adequate files according to the genome build being used.

 ### Illumina's SpliceAI precalculated scores

 Illumina made available annotations for all possible substitutions, 1 base insertions, and 1-4 base deletions within genes for download at their [online platform](https://basespace.illumina.com/s/otSPW8hnhaZR).
-These annotations are free for academic and not-for-profit use; other use requires a commercial license from Illumina, Inc. To use them in our pipeline, you should execute it with `pcv = 1` and use the parameters `indels` and `snvs` to indicate the score file paths.
+These annotations are free for academic and not-for-profit use; other use requires a commercial license from Illumina, Inc. To use them in our pipeline, you should execute it with the `--pcv` parameter and use the parameters `indels` and `snvs` to indicate the score file paths.

 ### Input expressions